H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 In the Ms. Jarvis architecture, ChromaDB plays several interlocking roles.

 - **Semantic memory store (non‑spatial).**
-  Embeddings of texts and artifacts live in collections corresponding to domains such as governance, thesis content, autonomous learner outputs, conversations, local resource guides, and curated research traces.
-These collections support general semantic retrieval independent of geography.
+  Embeddings of texts and artefacts live in collections corresponding to domains such as governance, thesis content, autonomous learner outputs, conversations, local resource guides, and curated research traces.
+These collections support general semantic retrieval independent of geography and include the unified GBIM text collection `gbim_beliefs_v2`, which stores embeddings for rows in `gbimbeliefnormalized` and serves as the production semantic memory layer for GBIM beliefs.

 - **Geospatial semantic layer (spatial).**
-  A unified GIS‑derived collection holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the semantic representation of the spatial body described in the GBIM chapter.
-The current production deployment centers on a consolidated worldview collection with millions of records and spatial provenance linking back to PostGIS geometries and belief rows, complemented by task‑specific collections such as `gis_wv_benefits` that focus on benefits‑relevant facilities.
+  A unified GIS‑derived collection such as `gbim_worldview_entities` holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the semantic representation of the spatial body described in the GBIM chapter.
+The current production deployment centres on this consolidated worldview collection with millions of records and spatial provenance linking back to PostGIS geometries and belief rows, complemented by task‑specific collections such as `gis_wv_benefits` that focus on benefits‑relevant facilities.

 - **Retrieval engine for RAG.**
   At query time, services embed inputs and use ChromaDB similarity search, often with metadata filters, to retrieve the most relevant items for context and reasoning.
-A text RAG service handles general semantic retrieval; a GIS RAG service uses geospatial collections for spatial questions.
-This behavior instantiates the query projection and neighborhood selection mechanisms described in the Hilbert‑space model and forms the unstructured side of Ms. Jarvis’s memory, which is then joined against structured stores like GBIM and `local_resources` before being handed to the 21‑LLM ensemble.
+A text RAG service handles general semantic retrieval over collections like `gbim_beliefs_v2`; a GIS RAG service uses `gbim_worldview_entities` and `gis_wv_benefits` for spatial questions.
+This behaviour instantiates the query projection and neighbourhood selection mechanisms described in the Hilbert‑space model and forms the unstructured side of Ms. Jarvis’s memory, which is then deterministically joined against structured stores like GBIM and `local_resources` before being handed to the ensemble.

 - **Structural backbone for inspectable memory.**
-  Because collections and metadata are explicitly defined, ChromaDB’s structure mirrors core parts of GBIM, the GeoDB layer, the thesis organization, and the local‑resources band.
+  Because collections and metadata are explicitly defined, ChromaDB’s structure mirrors core parts of GBIM, the GeoDB layer, the thesis organisation, and the local‑resources band.
 This makes it possible to enumerate collections, inspect document counts, audit metadata, and correlate logs of RAG calls with the underlying memory, rather than relying on hidden internal state.

-Taken together, this design makes the semantic memory system inspectable and debuggable: researchers and community partners can see what is stored, how it is grouped, which collections underpin particular advisory behaviors, how unstructured resource documents tie back to specific, verified program rows in the relational registry, and how RAG and the ensemble use these elements to answer live questions.
+Taken together, this design makes the semantic memory system inspectable and debuggable: researchers and community partners can see what is stored, how it is grouped, which collections underpin particular advisory behaviours, how unstructured resource documents tie back to specific, verified programme rows in the relational registry, and how RAG and the ensemble use these elements to answer live questions.

 ---